rivelles/learning/books/designing-data-intensive-applications/chapter-3.md

 **write-ahead log (WAL)**.
 It is a file that records all the changes that are being made to the database.
 When a write operation is performed, it is first written to the log, and only then it is written to the B-tree.
 If the database crashes, it can recover the B-tree by replaying the log from the last checkpoint.

+## B-Trees vs LSM-Trees

+### Advantages of LSM-Trees
+- In general more suited for write-heavy workloads since it is append-only.
+- Produce less write amplification (less data is written to disk).
+- Can be compressed more efficiently, producing smaller files on disk.

+### Advantages of B-Trees
+- In general have better read performance.
+- No need to periodically merge segments, which may interfere with ongoing writes and reads.
+- Less space overhead (no need to keep a sparse index).
+- Strong transactional guarantees since data exists in only one place, so it's easy to use locks.